 - Before your entry, you must register at www.einreiseanmeldung.de, where you leave your contact details as well as information about your trip and your state of health.

-- After your entry, you must immediately go into quarantine for a period of ten days.
+- After your entry, you must immediately go into quarantine for a period of fourteen days.
 During this time, you must not receive any visitors from persons who are not members of your household.

 - If you experience symptoms that indicate a possible infection with the Corona virus, you must inform the local health authority immediately during the quarantine period.

 People who fulfill the following criteria are not required to register upon entry: